Laxey Towing Company

 The Laxey Towing Company Ltd is a privately owned marine salvage company incorporated in the Isle of Man.
 Its registered office is Clovenstones Cottage, Baldrine, with its company offices situated at 30, North Quay, Douglas, Isle of Man.

 The company operates under the managerial directorship of Captain Stephen Carter, providing pilotage facilities for the Port of Douglas and has over many years operated a wide variety of services throughout the harbours of the Isle of Man.
 Up to 2017 it also operated summer coastal cruises on board the pleasure cruiser, MV Karina.

-The Laxey Towing Company has also been involved with various salvage operations including the administration and eventual disposal of the wreck of the Scottish scallop dredger, the Solway Harvester.
+The Laxey Towing Company has also been involved with various salvage operations including the administration and eventual disposal of the wreck of the Scottish scallop dredger, Solway Harvester.

 Its primary area of operation covers a sizeable part of the eastern segment of the Irish Sea from Douglas, Isle of Man; to Liverpool Bay, North Wales and Anglesey, the Fylde and Cumbrian coasts, the Solway Firth and southwest Scotland.

-Captain Carter is also the senior pilot for the Port of Douglas.
+Formerly Captain Carter was the senior pilot for the Port of Douglas before his retirement in July, 2023.
+His final duty in post involved his piloting the Isle of Man Steam Packet Company's new-build Ro-pax ferry Manxman into Douglas upon her arrival following her voyage from the Hyundai Mipo Dockyard, Ulsan, South Korea.